maumercado/codigo.sh/src/routes/blog/posts/circuit-breakers.md

 You can see an implementation of the circuit breaker in NodeJS and an example slow service at codesandbox.

-For the circuit breaker implementation click [here](https://codesandbox.io/s/interesting-hugle-sn77c?file=/src/CircuitBreaker.js)
+For the circuit breaker implementation click [here](https://codesandbox.io/s/interesting-hugle-sn77c?file=/src/CircuitBreaker.js).
+For the slow app example, you can go [here](https://codesandbox.io/s/stupefied-meitner-llow7)

 I made a presentation on the circuit breaker a while back that you can see [here](https://cbr.maumercado.com/)